 We have a macOS compatibility checker here, so you can see which versions of macOS your Mac should be able to run.

-However, despite this it is possible to run newer macOS versions on older Macs thanks to a patcher created by a developer.
-Although you should expect to encounter problems.
-This hack doesn't work with every Mac, but many are covered.
-You can see if your Mac is supported here.
+However, despite this it is possible to run newer macOS versions on older Macs thanks to a patcher.

-Running Catalina on an unsupported Mac may also be considered against Apple's terms and conditions.
-For information about Apple's terms and conditions read: Should you agree to Apple's terms and conditions
+Running Catalina or Big Sur on an unsupported Mac may also be considered against Apple's terms and conditions.
+For information about Apple's terms and conditions read: Should you agree to Apple's terms and conditions.

 How to run Catalina on an older Mac